-Shifting the transfer case into NEUTRAL can cause your vehicle to roll even if the transmission is in PARK (P), for an automatic transmission.
+Shifting the transfer case into NEUTRAL can cause your vehicle to roll even if the transmission is in PARK (P), for an automatic transmission, or if your vehicle is in gear, for a manual transmission.
 You or others could be injured.
 Make sure the parking brake is firmly set before you shift the transfer case into NEUTRAL.

-Use the following procedure to tow your vehicle:
+Use the following procedure to correctly tow your vehicle on all four wheels:

 - 1. Firmly set the parking brake. - 2.
-Shift the transmission to PARK (P). - 3.
-Securely attach the vehicle being towed to the tow vehicle. - 4.
+Shift an automatic transmission to PARK (P), or a manual transmission to FIRST (1). - Securely attach the vehicle being towed to the tow vehicle. - 4.
 Shift the transfer case to NEUTRAL (N).
-See "Four-Wheel Drive" in the Index for the proper procedure to select the NEUTRAL position for your vehicle. - 5.
+See "Four-Wheel Drive" in the Index for the proper procedure to select the neutral position for your vehicle. - 5.
 Release the parking brake only after the vehicle being towed is firmly attached to the towing vehicle. - 6.
 Turn the ignition to OFF.
 The OFF position unlocks the steering column and reduces battery drain as long as the IGN 0 fuse is removed.
 Unlocking the steering column will allow the proper movement of the front wheels and tires during towing.